 - Alpine strawberries grow on the ground, while grapes require a trellis of some kind because they’re vines.

-- Unlike a fruit tree, grapes will produce within the second year of planting.
-Sometimes the first year, although I advise against letting them produce fruit that first year because you want all their energy to go into developing strong root systems.
+- Unlike a fruit tree, grapes will produce within the second or third year of planting.
+It isn’t advisable to let them produce fruit in the first year because all their energy need to go into developing strong root systems.

 - You’ll want to read up on grape growing because there are some specific things to know about their care.
 Of particular importance is to know how to prune the vines and how to keep them healthy.

-- They’re not maintenance free BUT grape vines produce grapes and grapes are delightful.
+- They’re not maintenance free BUT grape vines can produce grapes for several decades.

-- White, green, purple, red varieties and you can choose between seeded and seedless.
+- There are white, green, purple, red varieties of grapes and you can choose between seeded and seedless.
 There are the classic flavors like Concord that tastes like the color purple and the mighty Muscadines that have the strong flavor of the Great Smokies.

-- If you have grapes, you can make this coffee cake coffee cake – it will make it all worth it.
+- If you have grapes, you can make this coffee cake – it will make it all worth it.